iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 ---
 ### **Modified Label Correcting Algorithm**

-The modified version order the nodes using a queue, where the tail of the queue stores the nodes whose distance label has been updated most recently updated by its neighbors.
+The modified version order the nodes using a list.
+We add all neighbors of any chosen node in the list, and then add those nodes back to the list.

 **Algorithm**